Interpretable Almost Matching Exactly for Causal Inference: Abstract

 \section{Abstract}

+Matching methods are heavily used in the social and health sciences due to their interpretability.
 We aim to create the highest possible quality of treatment-control matches for categorical data in the potential outcomes framework.
-Matching methods are heavily used in the social sciences due to their interpretability, but most matching methods do not pass basic sanity checks: they fail when irrelevant variables are introduced, and tend to be either computationally slow or produce low-quality matches.
 The method proposed in this work aims to match units on a weighted Hamming distance, taking into account the relative importance of the covariates; the algorithm aims to match units on as many relevant variables as possible.
 To do this, the algorithm creates a hierarchy of covariate combinations on which to match (similar to downward closure), in the process solving an optimization problem for each unit in order to construct the optimal matches.
-The algorithm uses a single dynamic program to solve all of the optimization problems simultaneously.
-Notable advantages of our method over existing matching procedures are its high-quality matches, versatility in handling different data distributions that may have irrelevant variables, and ability to handle missing data by matching on as many available covariates as possible.
+The algorithm uses a single dynamic program to solve all of the units' optimization problems simultaneously.
+Notable advantages of our method over existing matching procedures are its high-quality interpretable matches, versatility in handling different data distributions that may have irrelevant variables, and ability to handle missing data by matching on as many available covariates as possible.

-\section{Introduction}
+\section{INTRODUCTION}

-In observational causal inference where the scientist does not control the randomization of individuals into treatment, an ideal approach matches each treatment unit to a control unit with identical covariates.
-However, in high dimensions, few such ``identical twins" exist, since it becomes unlikely that any two units have identical covariates in high dimensions.
-In that case, how might we construct a match assignment that would lead to accurate estimates of conditional average treatment effects (CATEs)?\\
+\blfootnote{$^*$ Equal contribution from all authors.}In observational causal inference where the scientist does not control the randomization of individuals into treatment, an ideal approach matches each treatment unit to a control unit with identical covariates.
+However, in high dimensions, few such ``identical twins'' exist, since it becomes unlikely that any two units have identical covariates in high dimensions.
+In that case, how might we construct a match assignment that would lead to accurate estimates of conditional average treatment effects (CATEs)?

-For categorical variables, we might choose a Hamming distance to measure similarity between covariates.
-Then, the goal is to find control units that are similar to the treatment units on as many covariates as possible.
-This leads to two challenges, the first being computational (how does one compute optimal matches on Hamming distance?), and the second being that not all covariates are equally relevant, which can impact the Hamming distance. \\